Hornady Critical Defense Review: An EDC All-Star

 - Not approved for law enforcement use

-Below you'll find several reviews of some of the most popular Hornady Critical Defense ammo variations on the market.
+Below you'll find several reviews of some of the most popular Hornady Critical Defense ammo variants on the market.

 Hornady Critical Defense 380 Review

-Loaded with a 90-grain FTX hollow point, these rounds give you the penetration you need to reach the vital organs and still open up for exceptional terminal performance.
-With 1,000 fps of muzzle velocity, these rounds are easy enough to handle even in a subcompact carry gun and make for easy follow-up shots.
+Loaded with a 90 grain FTX holJHP, these rounds give you the penetration you need to reach the threat's vital organs and still open up for exceptional terminal performance.
+With 1,000 fps of muzzle velocity, these rounds are easy enough to handle even in a subcompact carry gun and facilitate fast follow-up shots.

 Hornady Critical Defense 9mm Review

-This 9mm Luger 115 grain FTX is my personal favorite defense ammo.
-The 115-grain bullet weight gives me low recoil for easy follow-up shots and is more than powerful enough to stop any threat.
+This 9mm Luger 115 grain FTX load is my personal favorite defense ammo.
+The 115 grain bullet gives me low recoil for easy follow-up shots and is more than powerful enough to stop any threat.

-Another interesting 9mm option is the Critical Defense Lite which fires a 100-grain FTX bullet.
-This round is designed for low recoil and is great for shooters who are recoil-sensitive or have weak wrists.
+Another interesting 9mm option is the Critical Defense Lite, which fires a 100 grain FTX.
+This round is designed for low recoil, and is great for shooters who are resensitive or have weak wrists.
 However, I’ll be sticking with the 115-grain options for my EDC.

 With 1,135 fps of muzzle velocity and 332 ft-lbs of energy when fired from a Glock 19, this 9mm load is more than capable of protecting your life should the worst happen.